woossi0/suite/docs/usermanual/source/cartography/mbstyle/tutorial/line.rst

    Under the ``Generate a default style`` option, select ``Line`` and click the ``Generate`` link to create a default line style.

-..
-TODO: If generate works, add instructions for generating a new MBStyle, else provide one we can paste.

    Click the ``Apply`` button, then navigate to the ``Layer Preview`` tab and select the ``roads`` layer to preview the style.

    .. figure:: ../../ysld/tutorial/img/line_default.png